XilinJia/realm-kotlin/README.md

 Testing are performed on the dev versions.
 Maven artifacts can be published (tested locally), but can not be tested upon yet.

+#### This project is rebranded for publishing on maven central, and is no longer maintained.
+The new project is [here](https://github.com/XilinJia/krdb)

 ------------------------------------

 > [!WARNING]